GU-ANLY-580-NLP/ANLY-580/project/project-description.md

 ## Rubric

 1. Group selection:
     a.
 Submit group selection via email/Discord to the instructor AND TAs no later than 11:59PM EST on Oct 17th.
-You are free to team up with students from outside your section.
+You are free to team up with students from any section.

 2. Project proposal: The project proposal will be a written outline that details the following items (this needs to be discussed with the instructor during office hours prior to submission):